How Many Keywords Should You Use for SEO

 How to Optimize Your Content for Keywords

-Before introducing your first step, to effectively target SEO keywords, you must know how to wield your primary and secondary keywords in relation to the specific search terms people are using (see again the search demand curve to understand better what we mean).
+Before introducing your first step, to effectively target SEO keywords, you must know how to use your primary and secondary keywords concerning the specific search terms people are using (see again the search demand curve to understand what we mean better).
 It’s all about understanding the search intent, a key piece of the SEO puzzle.

 1. Analyze the SERP for Your Primary Keyword